-Lobbying is a word that takes on two different meanings to people: either it suggests a mysterious way that powerful people influence government; or it implies that the influence is somehow underhanded or illegal.
+Lobbying either suggests a mysterious way that powerful people influence government; or it implies that the influence is somehow underhanded or illegal.

 Neither is true.